 Wire funds confirmed.
 Closing Disclosure matches loan estimate.
 Final walkthrough complete.
 You sign, they record, you get keys.
 Set calendar reminder for your 11-month warranty inspection before builder coverage expires.

-New doesn't mean perfect.
+New construction still needs independent review.
 Every new build has issues — the question is whether you find them before or after move-in.
 A third-party inspector is worth every dollar.

 Your only window to see inside the walls.
 Once drywall goes up, framing, wiring, plumbing, and insulation are hidden for the life of the home.